-a.
-Report on Round Trials (summary 2010; 2011-1): Axel Drieling reported that participation in the Round Trials is trending upward.
-He noted that the median Combined Properties Measurement had remained between 0.45 and 0.60 from the first round trials in 2007.
+During the 15th Meeting, held in Washington, USA in May 2011, Axel Drieling reported that participation in the Round Trials is trending upward, and the median Combined Properties Measurement had remained between 0.45 and 0.60 from the first round trials in 2007.
+Axel reported that systematic deviations in micronaire results seem to be related to the use of outdated calibration material.